ltabis/cyclique/README.md

 # cyclique

-Try to make a simulation of an animal ecosystem sort of thing.
+Trying to make a simulation of an animal ecosystem sort of thing.
 (Inspired by the game Rain World)